egarbarino/safari_gke_2/lesson_4/README.md

 ## Scheduling Recurring Tasks Using CronJobs

-The need to schedule recurrent tasks brought the Kubernetes team to design a distinct controller modeled after the traditional cron utility found in Unix-like operating systems.
+The need to schedule recurrent tasks brought the Kubernetes team to design a distinct controller, modeled after the traditional cron utility found in Unix-like operating systems.

 Unsurprisingly, the controller is called CronJob, and it uses the same scheduling specification format as the crontab file.